cman81/family-to-do/KANBAN.md

 - Clone a task
 - Delete a group
 - Make URLs clickable in task notes
-- Fix bug: When checking a task that does not repeat, 'undefined' appears client-side
+- Fix bug: When checking a task that does not repeat, a new 'undefined' task appears client-side
 - Allow for tasks to contain file uploads
 - Swipe to delete

 ## Doing
-- Add "Next 7 Days" smart list, categorized by day
+- Pass a breadcrumb around so that 'back' button goes to the proper list / user

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)